 No matter how confident you are, putting all your money into one investment or asset class is a risky game to play.
 Your money could surge five-fold, or it could collapse before your very eyes, never to recover.

 Risk can affect companies, industries and entire asset classes alike.
-As the main asset classes rarely perform in sync, careful portfolio construction can help maximise your returns through diversification.
+Risk is everywhere, but it’s what allows investors to seek returns.
+As the main asset classes rarely perform in sync, careful portfolio construction can help maximise your returns and downplay risk through diversification.

 By spreading your money across different asset classes and regions, diversification aims to offset any losses with gains made elsewhere in your portfolio.

 This doesn’t mean blindly putting your money into investments in the hope that something will do well, it means taking the time to understand and predict global market trends, and having the skill to value investments correctly.

 Building a diverse investment portfolio that reflects your investor profile is a crucial but difficult thing to get right.